twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt08-20-importance-of-knowing-the-truth%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  10-02 rev. proofread by bhante
+  2020-05-31 proofread by bhante; replace "Rangoon" with "Yan-gon" 10-02 rev. proofread by bhante
   2019-04-26  create rst; post on 04-28